mutualmobile/MMWormhole/README.md

 ## Requirements

-MMWormhole requires iOS 7.0 or higher.
+MMWormhole requires iOS 7.0 or higher or OS X 10.10 or higher.

 ## Credits